 Avoid the Number 1 Permit Mistake in Uganda – Our Take:

-We want to help you avoid the Number 1 Gorilla Permit Mistake in Uganda that is a result of not planning your time in Africa around Gorilla Trekking, not planning ahead and not using a member of the Association of Uganda Tour Operators.
+We want to help you avoid the Number 1 Gorilla Permit Mistake in Uganda that results from not planning your time in Africa around Gorilla Trekking, not planning ahead, and not using a member of the Association of Uganda Tour Operators.